solana-foundation/developer-content/docs/advanced/actions.md

 The `pattern` should be a string equivalent of a valid regular expression.
-This regular expression pattern should by used by blink-clients to validate user input before before making the POST request.
+This regular expression pattern should by used by blink-clients to validate user input before making the POST request.
 If the `pattern` is not a valid regular expression, it should be ignored by clients.

 The `patternDescription` is a human readable description of the expected input